jenyss/idea-novelty-evaluator/README.md

 - Create a .env file with your API keys:
   - PERPLEXITY_SONAR_API_KEY=your_key
   - OPENAI_API_KEY=your_key
-- Run the notebook.
-The required dependencies are in the notebook.
+- Run the notebook cells.
+The required dependencies are installed at the beginning of the notebook.

 **Perplexity model configuration**